SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Cassava Sciences, Inc. Of Class Action Lawsuit And Upcom...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-11, 2024 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Cassava Sciences, Inc. (“Cassava” or the“Company”) (NASDAQ: SAVA).
-The class action, filed in the United States District Court for the Northern District of Illinois, and docketed under 24 -cv- 00977, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Cassava securities between August 18, 2022 and October 12, 2023, both dates inclusive (the“Class Period”), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the“Exchange Act”) and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+15, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Cassava Sciences, Inc. ("Cassava" or the "Company") (NASDAQ: SAVA ).
+The class action, filed in the United States District Court for the Northern District of Illinois, and docketed under 24

-If you are a shareholder who purchased or otherwise acquired Cassava securities during the Class Period, you have until April 2, 2024, to ask the Court to appoint you as Lead Plaintiff for the class.
-A copy of the Complaint can be obtained at .
-To discuss this action, contact Danielle Peyton at ... or 646-581-9980 (or 888), toll-free, Ext.
-7980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 [Click here for information about joining the class action]